BranniganLab/blobulator/README.md

 ## Web Interface

 A web interface for this tool is currently under active development.
-The alpha version can be found at https://www.blobulator.branniganlab.org/
+The beta version can be found at https://www.blobulator.branniganlab.org/

 ## Running locally: